Gmugra/net.cactusthorn.config/README.md

 ```
 FYI:
 1. In case of Maps, `@Split` annotation set spliter for key+value "entries" (default "splitter" is comma : `,`).
-1. In case of Maps, the annotations associated with converters( e.g. `@ConverterClass`, `@ConverterZonedDateTime` etc.) only affect the Map values.
+1. In case of Maps, the annotations associated with converters( e.g. `@ConverterClass`, `@ZonedDateTimeParser` etc.) only affect the Map values.

 ### `java.time.Instant` format
 The string must represent a valid instant in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) and is parsed using [DateTimeFormatter.ISO_INSTANT](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_INSTANT)